eu-parc/aggregate-exposure-modelling/README.md

 # Sub-group: exposure route

+**Exposure route:** The way in which a substance reaches an external exposure surface, starting from the exposure source.
+These are oral ingestion, inhalation and dermal contact.
+Each exposure route is generally associated with a particular absorption behaviour through the absorption barriers surface that directly or indirectly separates the external exposure surfaces (outer or inner surfaces) from the internal exposure surfaces.

 ![Sub-group: exposure route](diagrams/sub-group-exposure-route.drawio.svg)

 [(edit online)](https://app.diagrams.net/#Heu-parc%2Faggregate-exposure-modelling%2Fdevelop%2Fdiagrams%2Fsub-group-exposure-route.drawio.svg)

 # Sub-group: exposure source

+**Exposure source:** The origin of substance or a mixture for the purposes of an exposure assessment, in immediate contact with outer surfaces of exposure, to which individuals in the target population may be exposed.
+Examples are food, drinking water, consumer products, indoor air, outdoor air, dust and soil.

 ![Sub-group: exposure source](diagrams/sub-group-exposure-source.drawio.svg)

 [(edit online)](https://app.diagrams.net/#Heu-parc%2Faggregate-exposure-modelling%2Fdevelop%2Fdiagrams%2Fsub-group-exposure-source.drawio.svg)

 # Sub-group: exposure target

+**Exposure (target):** Any biological entity that receives an exposure or a dose (e.g., a human, a human population, or a human organ).

 ![Sub-group: exposure target](diagrams/sub-group-exposure-target.drawio.svg)